Bromus erectus: Description

 Bromus erectus is a perennial, tufted grass with basal tufts of cespitose leaves that is nonrhizomatous.
 The culms grow between 0.6-1.2 m in height.
 The internodes are typically glabrous.
 The flattened cauline leaves have pubescent or glabrous sheaths.
 The leaf blades are 10-20 cm long and 2-6 mm wide.
 The grass lacks auricles and the ligule is blunt but finely serrated, sometimes with hairy edges.
 The contracted and ellipsoid panicle is usually upright, rather than nodding, measuring 7-15 cm long.
 The lanceolate spikelets are 1.5-3 cm long and have five to twelve flowers.
 The glumes are acute, with the lower glumes one-nerved and 7-9 mm long, and the upper glumes three-nerved and 9-11 mm long.
 The glabrous or slightly scabrous lemmas are prominently nerved and 10-15 mm long, with awns 5-6 mm long.
 The anthers are 4-6 mm long.
 B. erectus flowers in June and July.

+Identification

+Upright brome can be identified by the "camel's eyelashes", or long hairs, along the edges of the leaves.